tiagorangel2011/qjson-db/README.md

 ***

-A fork of [nmaggioni/Simple-JSONdb](https://github.com/nmaggioni/Simple-JSONdb), this is a dead simple JSON database for your web app.
+A simplified and improved version of [nmaggioni/Simple-JSONdb](https://github.com/nmaggioni/Simple-JSONdb): a dead simple JSON database for your web app.

-**Install:** `npm i qjson-db`
+**Install:**: `npm i qjson-db` or `bun add qjson-db` if you're feeling extra fancy.

 ## Usage

-Start by creating your database:
+Start your database:

 ```javascript
 const qjson = require('qjson-db');
 const db = new qjson('/path/to/your/storage.json');
 ```

+> **Note:** if you're using Glitch, you can store your db in the `.data` folder to keep it safe from other people viewing it.
+It will also not be included in remixes.

 Then, you can use the functions: